Tailwind-VC/Investment-Engine/README.md

 Previous CEO at Uber (Ryan Graves)

+### Contact Us
+Email: Tailwindvc@gmail.com
+You can submit your pitch deck for your startup or refer a startup to this email

 ### Why our website is on Github.
 We believe in transparency with both our founders and investors.